le-mon/vid2mp3/README.md

 Feel free to edit/improve in testing branch.
 I use this on my arch linux.
 You have to edit the paths in the host.ini and manifest.json files to fit your environment.
+###### Opera & Vivaldi:
+At the moment, conversation to mp3 only works, if additional libffmpeg.so is NOT installed.
+I don't know if this is youtube-dl related or a bug in vivaldi/chromium.

 ### Dependencies:
 python-notify2 python-pytaglib ffmpeg youtube-dl